binaryphile/concorde/README.md

 -   can be turned on and off

--   issues ruby-style tracebacks of the call stack, including file and line numbers, as well as echoing the offending line of code
+-   issues ruby-style tracebacks of the call stack, including file and line numbers, as well as the offending line of code such as:

+        Traceback:  my_intentionally_erroring_function "$my_argument"
+          bin/myscript:193:in erroring_function_caller
+          bin/myscript:1:in main

 Strict mode does require more careful coding style to avoid unintentional errors, so it is suggested that you have practice with it